Velodata/mxproject.v2021.01.25/README.md

 ## The resulting software, as created by me, Ivan Vetsich

-You can see a "LIVE PREVIEW" of the MX Store coding challenge at [I might pull it down at a later date](https://mx.velodata.org).
+You can see a "LIVE PREVIEW" of the MX Store coding challenge at [mx.velodata.org](https://mx.velodata.org).
+Please Note: I might pull that link down at a later date for whatever reason.

 Velodata.org is my own website, I have a PHP cyber security system for Wordpress.
-[You can visit Velodata here ](https://velodata.org).
+[You can visit Velodata.org here ](https://velodata.org).

 ### Notes